tiepdotme/team3128.github.io/members/important-dates.md

 ### Weekly Meetings

-Every week our team meets on Mondays, Wednesdays, and Fridays from 3:00 pm - 6:00 pm to further our skills, work on build projects, plan events, and more.
+During pre-season (Fall through beginning of Winter Break), our team meets Mondays - Friday from 3:00 pm - 6:00 pm to further our skills, work on build projects, plan events, and more.
+See specifics on [our calendar](/members/calendar/).

 ### Leadership Meetings

 Each month, the leadership team holds a meeting where they discuss the happenings of the team and set the course for the overall year.
-For the 2017-18 year, leadership meetings will happen every Monday from 5:00 pm - 6:00 pm unless otherwise noted.
+For the 2018-19 year, leadership meetings will happen every Monday from 5:00 pm - 6:00 pm unless otherwise noted.

 <!--
 **Self-Nominations Open:** May 2nd, 2016